 Write-off of accounts receivable

-The second step is identifying if any balances outstanding should be written-off.
+The second step is identifying if any balances outstanding should be written off.
 Write-offs will only take place after all reasonable steps have been taken to recover the amounts outstanding and there is considered to be no chance of recovery.

 The Global Shared Service Centre (GSSC) will be responsible for recording the revenue for the following non-core contributions: